 Required Textbook: Blake, J., Munoz, K., & Volpe, S. (2016).
 Nutrition: From Science to You, 3rd Ed.
 Pearson.

 Required Access Card: MasteringNutrition with MyDietAnalysis.
 Students will need to access MasteringNutrition in Blackboard using an access code.
-An access code has been provided below that allows FREE access to the e-text version of the book & MasteringNutrition.
+An access code will be provided that allows FREE access to the e-text version of the book & MasteringNutrition.